The Internet Is Blown Away By This 11-Year-Old Athlete Who Won Gold Medals In Shoes Made of Bandages

-Several others shared the story on Twitter, tagging Nike to request that the brand send Bullos and her fellow runners some athletic gear for their next race.
+Several others shared the story on Twitter and Reddit, tagging Nike to request that the brand send Bullos and her fellow runners some athletic gear for their next race.
 "Someone start a petition to Nike for ALL 3 of these girls (her+her 2 friends that did the same thing) to receive a lifetime of free Nikes for them and their families," tweeted one person.

 In an interview with CNN Philippines, Bullos' trainer expressed his pride in the athlete.
 "I'm glad she won.
 She worked hard to train.
 They only get tired when training because they don't have shoes," Valenzuela told the news outlet of Bullos and her teammates.
 (Related: Serena Williams Launched a Mentorship Program for Young Athletes On Instagram)

 Shortly after the story picked up steam, Jeff Cariaso, CEO of the basketball store, Titan22 and head coach of the Alaska Aces (a professional basketball team in the Philippine Basketball Association), took to Twitter to ask for help in contacting Bullos.
 Sure enough, Joshua Enriquez, a man who said he knows Bullos and her team, connected with Cariaso and helped them contact one another.